 - Sift together the flour, baking powder, baking soda, and salt.
 Set aside

-- Now reduce the speed of the mixer and slowly add the flaxseed, almond milk, and vanilla mixture to the butter and sugar.
+- Now reduce the speed of the mixer and slowly add the flaxseed, almond milk, and vanilla mixture to the vegan butter and sugar.
 Mix until thoroughly combined.
 This will take about 30 seconds to a minute.

 - Next, with the mixer still on low speed, gradually add the sifted dry ingredients a little at a time to the mixture.
-I usually add 1/3 of the flour mixture at a time.
+I usually add a third of the flour mixture at a time.
 Stop the mixer from time to time to scrape down the sides of the bowl.
 Again, you can do this by hand.

 - Once the flour is fully mixed in, add the chocolate chips.
 Or fold in by hand.